M66B/FairEmail/FAQ.md

 "*To read your email, you can (must) use Gmail - You won’t be able to use your Google Account with some (all) apps & services that require access to sensitive data like your emails*", see [here](https://support.google.com/accounts/answer/7519408?hl=en&ref_topic=9264881).

+The error *...
+334 ...
+OAUTH2 asked for more ...* probably means that the account needs to be authorized again, which you can do with the quick setup wizard in the settings.

 When in doubt, you can ask for [support](#user-content-support).

 <br />